 WETHERDOWN LODGE AND CAMPSITE on the South Downs is one of the network’s Eco Hostels.
 Wetherdown Lodge is set in 55 acres of woodland and is part of the Sustainability centre.
 The centre promotes an active involvement with the environment and aims to educate and inspire people to make a difference to the way they live.
 Hot water and central heating are supplied through a bio-mass boiler that burns woodchips, a sustainable alternative to fossil fuels.
 Solar Panels are used to generate the hostels electricity along with triple glazed windows and sheep wool insulation to maximise the buildings retaining and insulation properties.
 The centre is currently having a Wet System fitted to treat their sewage.
 The system, also known as a waste water purification system, will create a wildlife rich habitat and provide ideal conditions to yield willow.
 This simple system will dramatically reduce the energy required to purify the centre’s effluent.
 In addition to this, Wetherdown also runs their mini bus on recycled vegetable oil!

-DEEPDALE BACKPACKERS and DEEPDALE GRANARY GROUP HOSTEL in Norfolk, Eco Hostels.
+DEEPDALE ROOMS & CAMPING in Norfolk, is another fine example of an Eco Hostel.
 An award winning self catering hostel, Deepdale is no stranger to integrating sustainable initiatives within their accommodation.
 They have installed solar panels for all their accommodation which integrate evacuated tubes, a fairly expensive technology that maximises the efficiency of photovoltaic tiles.
 Each glass tube has air evacuated from it, the vacuum created enables the liquid inside to boil at lower temperatures, making them more efficient during the colder winter months.
 The glass tubes supply the hot water for the group hostel, the small loo block, the main showers and sinks in the campsite loo block.
 The solar panels also supply energy for their under floor heating in the stables and the backpackers hostel, cafe buildings and campsite loo block!
 High quality insulation is used in the kitchen and living room roof and their hedges and surrounding environment are well maintained, providing an ideal habitat for wildlife.
 Deepdale’s mission is… To provide quality accommodation and services to suit the leisure needs of the individual in an environmentally friendly and economically viable facility.
 Consequently they have received a gold award from the Green Tourism Business Scheme and a gold award from the David Bellamy Conservation Award Scheme.